Back to TestDaF

 Oral expression (computer-aided exam)

 - You will be asked to obtain information, describe images and diagrams and summarise their content.
-You will be expected to express and justify your opinion, take a stance, give advice, weigh the alternatives and suggest hypotheses.
+You will be expected to express and justify your opinion, take a stance, give advice, weigh up the alternatives and suggest hypotheses.

 RequirementsThe TestDaF is a language exam that determines whether candidates possess the language skills required to be authorised to study at a German university or institution of higher education.
 It is mainly intended for students and those interested in studying but also provides internationally recognised evidence that your knowledge of German is sufficient to complete scientific projects and enter academic professions.

 AssessmentIn the reading comprehension and listening comprehension exam sections, one point is awarded for each correctly completed task (e.g. multiple choice or true/false questions).
 The number of correctly solved tasks is used to assign you to a level.
-The written and oral expression exam sections are evaluated by trained and experienced examiners and a criteria matrix is used to assess your work and assign you to a level.
+The written and oral expression exam sections are evaluated by trained and experienced examiners and a criteria grid is used to assess your work and assign you to a level.
 More detailed information is available at www.testdaf.de.
 You may retake the exam as often as you like.

 Register for the TestDaF exam now!